-BAWAG Group's Chief Information Security Office and the IT Security Operations Team are committed to protecting the information, ICT systems and interests of employees, customers and other stakeholders in terms of confidentiality, integrity and availability.
-BAWAG Group has implemented a set of security policies covering both general and specific security topics such as identification and access management.
+BAWAG Group's Chief Information Security Office and the IT Security Operations Team are committed to protecting the information, ICT systems and interests of customers, employees and other stakeholders in terms of confidentiality, integrity and availability.
+BAWAG Group has implemented a comprehensive set of security policies and controls covering both general and specific security topics such as identification and access management.

-The security policy document set is regularly adapted to current challenges (e.g. regarding increasing cloud usage or social media usage) and comprehensively expanded.
+The security policy document set is regularly adapted to current challenges (e.g. regarding increasing social media and collaboration tool usage) and comprehensively expanded.
 State-of-the-art technologies and services are used to achieve the expected high level of internal and external security.
+A set of state-of-the-art tools is deployed to detect and mitigate vulnerabilities.
+For detection, the experts utilize AI monitoring tools to identify anomalies across the entire technical estate.
+For mitigation, the experts are deploying an automated framework for quick resolution.
 In addition, organizational measures are implemented such as regular security awareness training for employees, security training on demand, security information blogs and security alerts for employees and customers (on our public BAWAG security portal).

-The security measures defined in collaboration between the CISO Office and IT experts are executed by certified security experts - both in the CISO Office and in the IT Security Operations/SOC Team.
-A special security focus has been placed on the development, implementation, operation, use and maintenance of new ICT solutions in order to identify emerging security risks at an early stage and achieve compliance with new regulatory requirements.
+The security measures defined in collaboration between the CISO Office and technical experts are executed by certified security experts - both in the CISO Office and in the Security Operations Center Team.
+A special security focus has been placed on the development, implementation, operation, use and maintenance of ICT solutions in order to identify emerging security risks at an early stage and achieve compliance with new regulatory requirements.

-In addition to dedicated organizational security units, BAWAG Group has established interdisciplinary committees and working groups to ensure comprehensive and consistent implementation of organizational and technical security measures, such as the IT Security Roadmap Workshop, the Cyber Crime Working Group and the Fraud and Information Security Committee (CFIS).
+In addition to dedicated organizational security units, BAWAG Group has established interdisciplinary committees and working groups to ensure comprehensive and consistent implementation of organizational and technical security measures, such as the IT Security Roadmap Workshop, the Technical Risk Committee (TRC) and the Committee Fraud and Information Security (CFIS).
+The engagement between executives and technical experts in these forums facilitates accelerated decision making and execution.
+Information / cyber security trends and status is regularly reported to the Non-Financial Risk and ESG Committee.

-BAWAG Group regularly performs penetration tests (sophisticated security tests) with the help of specialized expert companies, especially for Internet-connected systems (such as our digital banking solutions).
+For all internal systems, BAWAG Group performs ongoing vulnerability scans to identify inadequacies in the internal IT landscape.
+Detected vulnerabilities are dealt with in a timely manner according to their criticality.
+In addition BAWAG Group regularly performs penetration tests for all systems, especially for customer facing and Internet-connected systems (such as our digital banking solutions).
 The regular performance of penetration tests is required in BAWAG Group not only by financial market regulations, but also by the internal Penetration Testing Standard policy.
-The results of the penetration tests are used to further improve the security of the tested systems.
-For all internal systems, BAWAG not only performs specific penetration tests, but also ongoing vulnerability scans to identify inadequacies in the internal IT landscape.
-Detected vulnerabilities are dealt with in a timely manner according to their criticality.
-To validate our comprehensive cybersecurity approach, we use a renowned cybersecurity rating service, which demonstrates the comparatively good cybersecurity position of BAWAG Group (including our international units) in the financial sector.
+The results of the penetration tests are used to further strengthen the security of the tested systems.

+To validate our comprehensive cybersecurity approach, we use a renowned cybersecurity rating service, to check the security status of all our Internet connected systems and services.
+The rating reflects a strong cybersecurity posture of BAWAG Group (including all subsidiaries) in the financial sector.

-Data Protection
+Data protection